Shuhaibm/Calendar/README.md

 - As a user, I want to be able to view all objectives in each day in my Calendar

 - As a user, I want to be able to the option to save my Calendar file when I quit
-- As a user, I want to have the option of loading a saved Calendar when the program starts
+- As a user, I want to have the option of loading the previously saved Calendar when the program starts